top of page

 CRYSTAL: Correct and flawless hardlex 6105 crystal, no scratches or blemishes.

-BAND: This Seiko comes with on a new rubber Seiko DE39AZ dive strap; it also comes with a leather-backed canvas camo (of course!) strap and two nylon straps.
+BAND: This Seiko comes with on a new Uncle Straps rubber dive strap; it also comes with a leather-backed camo canvas (of course!) strap and a black nylon strap.

-MOVEMENT: Seiko 6105B automatic movement, manufactured in August 1974.
+MOVEMENT: Seiko 6105B automatic movement, manufactured in July 1974.
 Movement hacks, as designed.
-We have performed a full service on this Seiko 6105 Willard.

-CROWN: "Lock"-signed crown does not lock, unfortunately, but does close fully; Seiko's 6105 design did not feature a screw-down crown, but instead a mechanism that locked the crown in place to keep it from moving.
+CROWN: "Lock"-signed crown locks as designed; Seiko's 6105 design did not feature a screw-down crown, but instead a mechanism that locked the crown in place to keep it from moving.

-This Seiko 6105 Captain Willard comes with its correct original Seiko 6105 inner and outer boxes.
+This Seiko 6105 Captain Willard comes with correct original Seiko 6105 inner and outer boxes.

 bottom of page